 Kruger Camping Holiday

-For many, a visit to the Kruger National Park in South Africa is a once-in-a lifetime experience.
+For many, a visit to the Kruger National Park in South Africa is a once-in-a-lifetime experience.
 Accommodation in the self-catering huts and bungalows is the obvious option.
-These cost about R1000 per night for two persons.
-As an overseas visitor you are also charged a R300 conservation fee per day per person.
+These cost about R1000 per night for two people.
+As an overseas visitor, you are also charged an R300 conservation fee per day per person.
 South Africans pay R60 per day for the same.

-Seeing the 'Big Five' is always a challenge, and while in the southern part of the Park Elephant, Rhino and Buffalo are reasonably easy to see, the big cats are always more of a problem as they hunt at night and rest during the day.
-We were lucky enough again to see all five, plus a pair of Cheetah.
+Seeing the 'Big Five' is always a challenge, and while in the southern part of the park elephants, rhinos and buffalo are reasonably easy to see, the big cats are always more of a problem as they hunt at night and rest during the day.
+We were lucky enough again to see all five, plus a pair of cheetahs.

-For anyone on a tight budget we recommend that you buy a tent and two deck chairs, a pair of blow up mattresses and sleeping bags, a a braai grid and a pot or two, and hit the road for an experience.
+For anyone on a tight budget we recommend that you buy a tent and two deck chairs, a pair of blow-up mattresses and sleeping bags, a braai grid and a pot or two, and hit the road for an experience.